 - Performing up to 20-30 minutes of prepared music that fulfills the specific audition requirements for your area of study;

-- An interview covering a range of areas, your background and experience in your area of study; and
+- An interview covering a range of areas, including your background and experience in music performance; and

 - Sight-reading, singing, rhythm and melody playback and/or performing 1-2 additional pieces.

 Accompanists: Vocal and instrumental pieces must be accompanied.
 Arrangements for accompanists on the day of the audition or video recording are the responsibility of the student.

-Jazz audition fee: Jazz students auditioning in-person, must pay a $25 fee.
+Jazz audition fee: Jazz audition fee: Jazz students auditioning in-person, must pay a $25 fee.
 This fee covers the expense of a rhythm section, which will be provided by that Faculty.
 Payments must be paid before the audition at the Music General Office.